MullerPietPompies/order-system2/README.md

 2. Rename the Spreadsheet to "Raw.xlsx"
 3. Run the Python scrips

-##adding featues and fixing compatability
+## Adding featues and fixing compatability